 We own, operate, manage, lease, acquire, expand and develop real estate properties, primarily regional malls and community shopping centers.
-Simon Property Group, Inc. or Simon Property has elected to be taxed as a real estate investment trust or REIT for federal income tax purposes.
+We have elected to be taxed as a real estate investment trust or REIT for federal income tax purposes.

 The core of our business originated with the shopping center businesses of Melvin Simon, Herbert Simon, David Simon and other members and associates of the Simon family.
-We have grown significantly by acquiring properties and merging with other real estate companies, including our merger with DeBartolo Realty Corporation in 1996 and our combination with Corporate Property Investors, Inc. and its paired share affiliate in 1998.
+We have grown significantly by acquiring properties and merging with other real estate companies, including our merger with DeBartolo Realty Corporation in 1996 and our combination with Corporate Property Investors, Inc. in 1998.

-As of September 30, 2002, Simon Property and Simon Property's majority-owned subsidiary, Simon Property Group, L.P. or the Operating Partnership, owned or held an interest in 249 income-producing properties in the United States, consisting of 171 regional malls, 69 community shopping centers, four specialty retail centers, and five office and mixed-use properties in 36 states.
-Mixed-use properties are properties that include a combination of retail, office space, and/or hotel components.
-As of the same date, the Operating Partnership also owned interests in eight additional retail real estate properties in Europe and Canada, five parcels of land held for future development and indirectly-held minority interests in seven properties we acquired in May 2002 which are not material to our operations.
+As of June 30, 2004, we and our majority-owned subsidiary, Simon Property Group, L.P. or the Operating Partnership, owned or held an interest in 247 income-producing properties in North America which consisted of 176 regional malls, 67 community shopping centers, and four office and mixed-use properties in 37 states, Canada and Puerto Rico.
+Mixed-use properties are properties whose operating income includes two or more significant retail, office, and/or hotel components.
+As of the same date, we owned interests in four parcels of land held for future development and had ownership interests in other real estate assets in the United States.
+Finally, we had ownership interests in 48 assets in Europe (France, Italy, Poland and Portugal).

-The predecessor of Simon Property was organized as a Massachusetts business trust in 1971 and reorganized as a Delaware corporation on March 10, 1998.
+Our predecessor was organized as a Massachusetts business trust in 1971 and reorganized as a Delaware corporation on March 10, 1998.
 Our principal executive offices are located at National City Center, Suite 15 East, 115 West Washington Street, Indianapolis, Indiana 46204; our telephone number is (317) 636-1600.
-Our World Wide Web site address is www.shopsimon.com.
-The information in our web site is not incorporated by reference into this prospectus.
+Our Internet website address is www.simon.com.
+The information in our website is not incorporated by reference into this prospectus.